“She says she’s a man, but you should watch her play with babies. Her motherly instinct just comes out.”

 From the perspective of mental health professionals and transgender people, the woman I was speaking with and her traditional, non-affirming Christian family was likely contributing to their loved one’s difficulty adjusting to his transition.
 It may be that the trans relative felt regret because he underestimated the degree of rejection and questioning he would experience from his family and community.

 In this first post, I had originally planned to address the biblical reasoning behind not affirming the gender of trans and non-binary people.
 But as I read the statements from theological institutions, and listened to the ideas that are present in traditionalist circles, I realized there are some more basic issues that need to be addressed first, issues about the nature of trans lives.
 So this post is going to talk about the basics, and about some misconceptions.
-The next two or three will talk about the pertinent biblical passages.

 By the way, the terms “trans lives” or similar phrases are used rather than the term “transgenderism.”
 “Trans lives” focuses on the people who are living the reality we are speaking of, and “transgenderism” implies a philosophy or even a prejudice.
 If racism is prejudice towards race, what is transgenderism?